mine-cetinkaya-rundel/errormoji/README.md

 - ❓: include a brief sentence describing when users might expect to see the error (with the aim of helping those who are unfamiliar with the error), and
 - ✅: briefly (and generically) describe how you would debug the error.

-Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.

 ## Translate

 ### `verbose = FALSE`